healthbadge/episimmer/Base Model/ReadMe.md

     Number of worlds <30>   {Refers to the number of times simulation is avergaed on}

     Number of Time steps <30>     {Refers to the total duration of a single simulation}

+    Default Statte <Susceptible> {Default State of all agents}

+    Variable state <Exposed> {State which you want to vary initial percentage}

-    Starting Exposed Percentage <0.3>   {Starting percentage of population that is exposed}
+    Variable state initial percentage <0.01>   {Starting percentage of population that is Exposed}

     Agent Parameter Keys <Agent Index:Type:Residence:HLA Type> 				{Refers to input parametrs in Agent}